isomerpages/moe-angmokiopri/pages/Our School Rules.md

-*   Bullying, including cyber-bullying, is a major offence and is not tolerated in AMKP.
+*   Bullying, including cyber-bullying, is a major offence and is not tolerated in AMKP.&nbsp;